Grain Harvest Management Scheme

 NSW GHMS Harvest Reports

-GHMS Harvest Reports are developed from the harvest data provided by Participating Grain Receivers.
+GHMS Harvest Reports are developed from the harvest data provided by PGRs.

 - NSW Grain Harvest Management Scheme July 2020 - June 2021 Report (PDF, 10.91 MB)